mindsdb/mindsdb/README.md

 ### AI Workflow Automation

-This category of use cases involves tasks that get data from a data source, pass it through an AI/ML model, and write the output to a data destination.
+This category of use cases involves tasks that retrieve data from a data source, pass it through an AI/ML model, and write the output to a data destination.

 <p align="center">
   <img src="/docs/assets/ai_workflow_automation.png"/>